1) Have you utilized Weingarten Learning Resource Center?

-5) Are you trying to learn from problem sets, comments on papers, etc?
+5) When something doesn't work do you see it as an opportunity?
+Are you trying to learn from problem sets, comments on papers, etc?
 Do you work on learning from them with other students, a peer tutor, or with your TA or professor?

 6) Do you approach every reading and lecture with a question?

 7) Have you utilized Weigle Information Commons for assistance with digital technologies?